Discover more from Comi-Comi

 Summers were once magical.
 Now they felt unhinged.

 “The Knowledge and Beliefs of the World” in 2018 had featured Okumura alongside Yasuko Toyoshima and Eri Takayanagi.
-Okumura treated their written statements one as a strange hybrid, adopting parts of each himself to ask whether exhibitions were really that necessary.
+Okumura treated their written statements as one strange hybrid, adopting parts of each person to ask whether exhibitions were really necessary.
 There was no real answer, just as there was no way of telling who each of them were unless you knew beforehand.
 For all intents and purposes they were characters as much as real people.
 This became my own starting point.

 I had visited the show but struggled to describe it in any meaningful way.
 Artworks were so subtle it would have been easy to think they were just aloof.
 When it came to presentation, Okumura trod a fine line between himself and the other two, rewriting statements by Toyoshima, Takayanagi and the curator Tsuyoshi Ueda — Statement: Sequence (2018), Statement: Self-Observation (2018), and Statement: Correlation (2018) — by building the character of someone as the sum of other parts and other people.